shubhang123/Obsidian-Notes/Important!/Ideas/Log Maker.md

 ### Phase 2: Zettelkasten Integration and Enhancement

-This phase implements the Zettelkasten methodology and introduces automation to create a more intelligent system.
+This phase implements the Zettelkasten methodology and introduces automation to create a more intelligent system.d

 *   **Iteration 4: The Zettelkasten Linking Engine**